Teletriumph Awards: Controversies, tensions, and natural disasters surrounding Teletriumph 2008

 Despite these tensions, the awards ceremony was held on August 29, 2008.
 The event was broadcast live by Pershyi Natsionalnyi.
-During the awards, the opening ceremony included formal greetings from Vitaly Shevchenko, Chairman of the National Council on Television and Radio Broadcasting, reflecting the event's continued institutional significance in Ukraine's media landscape.
+During the awards, the opening ceremony included formal greetings from Vitaly Shevchenko, Chairman of the National Council on Television and Radio Broadcasting.

 More reforms and changing political landscape

 Teletriumph 2009 took place on September 4 at the October Palace in Kyiv.
 The television broadcast of the ceremony was produced by the channel 1+1.
 That year, a substantial number of awards were presented to channels affiliated with StarLightMedia, a media group owned by businessman Victor Pinchuk.
 The award for "Personal Contribution to the History of Television" was posthumously awarded to Ihor Pelykh, a prominent Ukrainian television presenter and producer.
 Additionally, the "Favorite of the Telepress" award, previously presented within the Teletriumph framework, was formally separated into an independent recognition.